 For those functions delegated to the contracted entity, the Medicaid agency is responsible for discovery.
 The Medicaid agency monitors both compliance of performance measures and timeliness of remediation for those waiver participants enrolled in a MCO.
 Participants in MCOs are included in the representative sampling.
-This review will include capitation payments made to the MCOs and encounter claims submitted by MCOs.
+This review will include encounter claims submitted by MCOs.
+A random stratafied sample of MCO enrollees will be reviewed.